sumithrasenthil/CMS-Content-Management-System-/Front End/Attendance/readme.txt

-This is a mock front-end for the attendance page of CMS app.
+This is a mock front-end for the attendance dashboard.